 Sudan is also a member of the Arab League, another international body signalling interest in assisting in solving the conflict: For the first time, South Sudan foreign affairs minister, Barnaba Marial Benjamin, is invited to an Arab League meeting of foreign ministers.
 He sees the League as an arena that may contribute to a peaceful solution in South Sudan.
 The Arab League has not yet invited the opposition and it will probably be difficult to contribute constructively unless they involve more than one party to the conflict.

 The IGAD countries have a deep vested interest in avoiding a full implosion in South Sudan.
 None of the neighbours would like to have an insecure, non-governed territory along their border.
 Also, more than 171,000 refugees have already fled South Sudan to the neighbouring countries.
 Finally, South Sudan is economically important to Kenya, Sudan, Ugandan, Ethiopia, Eritrea; even people from Somalia made good money in South Sudan before the conflict started in December last year.
 The regional dynamics impact the IGAD countries’ role as peace facilitators, but it also make them best positioned to convince the warring parties to end the conflict.
 Even with its limited capacity, IGAD is the organisation best suited to facilitate the peace process.

-Øystein Rolandsen, Senior Researcher, PRIO and Helene Molteberg Glomnes, Research Assistant, PRIO
+Øystein H. Rolandsen, Senior Researcher PRIO and Helene Molteberg Glomnes, Research Assistant, PRIO